Skip to main content

 Jax2D is a 2D rigid-body physics engine written entirely in JAX and based off the Box2D engine.
 Unlike other JAX physics engines, Jax2D is dynamic with respect to scene configuration, allowing heterogeneous scenes to be parallelised with vmap.
 Jax2D was initially created for the backend of the Kinetix project and was developed by Michael_{Matthews, Beukman}.

-Why should I use Jax2D?
+When should I use Jax2D?

 The main reason to use Jax2D over other JAX physics engines such as Brax or MJX is that Jax2D scenes are (largely) dynamically specified.
-Jax2D always has O(n^2) runtime with respect to the number of entities in a scene, since we must always calculate the full collision resolution for every pair of entities.
+However, Jax2D always has O(n^2) runtime with respect to the number of entities in a scene, since we must always calculate the full collision resolution for every pair of entities.
 This means it is usually not appropriate for simulating scenes with large numbers (>100) of entities.

 In short: Jax2D excels at simulating lots of small and diverse scenes in parallel very fast.